 One of the best ways to proactively mitigate the risk of champion loss, churn, and down sells is to establish relationships with other key executives and users in your client’s company.
 Start by identifying strategic personas that influence the decision to renew, and task your CSMs to acquire them as sponsors.
 These personas may include:

 - Power users

 - Team managers who can promote the adoption

 - VPs of functions that use your solution

 - CEOs or COOs that directly impact your buying decision

 CSMs can gain more strategic sponsors at QBRs by simply asking or suggesting who else should be involved.
-Ask your existing sponsor to suggest and contact other personnel who are in the right position to access your solution.
+Ask your existing sponsor to recommend and contact other personnel who are in the right position to access your solution.
 CSMs should work towards a minimum number of these sponsors per customer organization.

 Single-threaded relationships create a single point of failure and if the executive sponsor leaves, all preliminary advocacy efforts have to be done all over again.
-Establishing multi-threaded relationships creates an opportunity for other executives to take responsibility if a champion leaves the company and it is a better source for collecting information about customer goals.
+Establishing multithreaded relationships creates an opportunity for other executives to take responsibility if a champion leaves the company, and it is a better source for collecting information about customer goals.